-Be sure you can get clear information about the person who is contacting the hotline:
+Be sure you can get clear information about the person who is contacting the hotline, upon her/his agreement:

 - Name and surname - Contact details (address, phone number, mobile number) - What is the relationship with the child?
 (Person with legal custody, family, third person, etc.)